MedFli/gemography/README.md

 Don't forget to set the language in our URL to sort repositories (first letter upeer) ex : Java, C++, ...

+when testing if you have compilation issues , don't forget to fix Java sdk version

 Developed by M.A.F , 2021 for Gemograpgy